MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-sign-in-call-api-sign-in-acquire-access-token.md

 # Acquire an access token in your Node.js web app

 In this article, you update your code, to enable it acquire an access token.
 You use [Microsoft Authentication Library (MSAL) for Node](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node) to simplify adding authentication and authorization to your node web application.
+This article is the third part of a four-part guide series.

+## Prerequisites

+- Complete the steps in the first part of this guide series, [Prepare customer tenant to call an API in a Node.js web application](how-to-web-app-node-sign-in-call-api-prepare-tenant.md).
+- Complete the steps in the second part of this guide series, [Prepare app to call an API in a Node.js web application](how-to-web-app-node-sign-in-call-api-prepare-app.md).

 ## Update MSAL configuration object